kaaproject/kaa/doc/Customization-guide/How-to-contribute/Git-flow/index.md

 ## Gatekeepers

-Gatekeeper is a person who is responsible for the final review and merge; he is also responsible for managing git repos.
+Gatekeeper is a person who is responsible for the final review and merge; he is also responsible for managing git repositories.
 That is the only person who can write to master, develop and release branches.

-If a pull request satisfies all merge requirements, one of gatekeepers must do a final review and merge.
+If a pull request satisfies all merge requirements, one of gatekeepers should do a final review and merge.